 Construction, Alterations, and Renovations – Projects that include new construction involve planning at the institutional level and are beyond the scope of this handbook.
 However, alterations or renovations of existing space are often required for the installation of new equipment or the creation of new laboratories or other special purpose rooms.
 The costs of these changes are considered as capital expenditures.
 Such projects require coordination with the offices of the Vice President for Research; Information Technology Services; Environmental Health, Safety, and Risk Management; and/or Plant Operations.
 When renovations or alterations are required, the appropriate offices should be consulted early in the budget planning process.

 Equipment – Equipment includes property that costs more than $5,000 and that has an expected service life of more than one year.
 Because the prior approval policies of sponsoring agencies vary, listing equipment in an award does not necessarily provide approval to purchase the equipment.
 Budgeted equipment must comply with the specific rules and regulations of the sponsoring agency.
 Before requesting any new equipment, the Principal Investigator must determine that equipment already available to the University either will not meet the project’s needs or is not available for use when required.
 Such projects require coordination with the offices of the Vice President for Research, Information Technology Services, Environmental Health & Safety, and/or Plant Operations.
-The amount budgeted for each item should include the cost at time of purchase and any installation and shipping costs, usually documented by a price quotation from an appropriate source.

 The costs of travel for personnel to conduct research or attend conferences, presentations, or workshops in performance of the project are an important component of many budgets.
 Reference the policies available at the following websites according to destination.
 All business travelers should review Kennesaw State University’s travel regulations.

 Travel within the state of Georgia